Skip to content

 • Select the primary source by clicking the Primary data source dropdown menu and selecting a primary source.
 The primary source you select affects which labels are available.
 For example, a report with a primary data source of Contacts will only include labels you've created within your contact association settings.

-• In the dropdown menu, select the labels you want to include in the report.
-You can select the All [objects] checkbox to include all associated records of that object, regardless of their labels.
+• For cross-object associations, you can select the All [objects] checkbox to include all associated records of that object, regardless of their labels.
 This will be selected by default if there are no defined labels for an object relationship.

 • You can click Back to data sources to continue editing your sources, or click Next to continue.
 You can update your data sources and associations at any time in the report builder by clicking Edit data sources in the left sidebar.